ozgurakan/devopsblog/source/_posts/2013-03-25-rackspace-cloud-backup-api-with-curl.markdown

     "VersionRetention": 30
     }

-I can programitacally create many configuration files like this maybe with small changes for each server I will create.
+I can programmatically create many configuration files like this maybe with small changes for each server I will create.

 ## List All Backup Configurations For The Agent